Blog

 Whichever method you choose, make sure to export your resume as a PDF so that it looks professional and polished.
 You don’t want to send an editable document to a hiring manager or recruiter.

-Add keywords specific to the position you’re after
+Add keywords specific to the position you’re Pursuing

 Adding specific keywords to your resume will help ensure that the right people read it.
 If you’re targeting a specific position, research what keywords are associated with that role and add them to your resume.
 Doing so will make it easier for the hiring manager to find you.